 The parameters of elliptical half-light radius and background surface density appear both correlated with the richness (number of stars) and with each other.
 The elliptical half-light radius has a positive correlation with the number of stars, while the background density has a negative correlation with the richness parameter.
 The elliptical half-light radius and background density parameters also have a negative correlation.
-One would expect the richness to increase with the elliptical half-light radius for a galaxy with the same central surface density.
+One would expect the richness to increase with the elliptical half-light radius for a galaxy with the same central surface density ($S_0$), as $S_0$ is proportional to the richness divided by the squared scale radius, which in this case is the elliptical half-light radius.
+As the radius increases, for the $S_0$ to remain the same, the richness must also increase.
 If the elliptical half-light radius is smaller, however, then a greater percentage of stars within the FOV would be expected to belong to the background.
 Similarly, for a given number of stars within a FOV, if a higher percentage of stars belongs to the galaxy, then a lower number will be attributed to the background.

 We show the best-fitting exponential and Plummer profiles for each galaxy (left: Peg~III, right: Psc~II) in Figure \ref{fig:profiles}.
 Surface density measurements taken at 0.1 increments of the elliptical half-light radius are plotted against the elliptical radius $R_e$ of each annular bin.